LakshmiUmaG/openpublishing-test/openpublishing/test/abtesting/users-manual-content.md

 	- Preview the result by adding prefix `https://stage.docs.microsoft.com/_chrome/experiment.htm#` to switch between your Page A and B.

 2. Setup Metrics:
-	- Expand the experiment from A/B testing management portal.
+	- Expand the experiment from [A/B Configuration portal](https://abtestingportal.azurewebsites.net/#/experiments).
 	- Click **EDIT** from **METRIC CONFIG** tab.

 3. Start the experiment: